softgrass/govee-api-ble/README.md

 # govee-api-ble
-*A Python API for Govee H6127 RGB lighting strips*
+*A Python API for Govee RGB lighting strips*

-[Python PIP Package Site!](https://pypi.org/project/govee-api-ble/)
+#### This API is confirmed to work with the following Govee Models:
+- H6139
+- H6127
+*The model number can typically be located in the app or by looking at the device's default Bluetooth name* [Python PIP Package Site!](https://pypi.org/project/govee-api-ble/)

 **This project is still in progress!
 If you have any issue, post an issue.
 If you have a fix, make a pull request**